Bagoum/danmokou/docs/articles/top.md

 - Efficient compiled scripting language with the same interfaces as C#
 - Instantaneous runtime script recompilation
 - Support for practice modes, replays, spell history, high scores, statistics, and achievements
-- Dialogue engine with Ace Attorney-style text unrolling
+- Built-in dialogue engine with [Suzunoya](https://github.com/Bagoum/suzunoya)
 - Curved lasers, curvy lasers, and wavy lasers (yes, they're all different)
 - Arbitrary functions for bullet movement  (No other engine supports this!)
 - Optimized rendering pathway batching 500+ bullets at a time